Olga Carmona: International career

 Carmona won the 2018 European Championship with the U-19 national team by beating Germany 1–0 in the final.
 She herself contributed four goals in ten games in qualifying and the finals to win the title.
 A year later, she was again with the U-19 in the finals of the European Championship, where her team lost 1–3 after extra time in the semifinals against France.

 On 13 April 2021, Carmona made her senior team debut in a friendly match against Mexico.
 She played a critical role in Spain’s World Cup championship in 2023.

-On 10 June 2025, Carmona was called up to the Spain squad for the UEFA Women's Euro 2025.

-FIFA Women's World Cup 2023

 In 2023, at 23 years of age, Carmona played a key role in Spain's victory in the FIFA World Cup, eventually being selected as captain of the Spain squad in both the team's semi-final and the final and scoring decisive goals in each of the two matches.
 In the semi-final against Sweden on 15 August, Carmona helped her team achieve a 2–1 victory by scoring the decisive goal from a precise long-range shot.
 Five days later, during the 29th minute of the Final against England, she scored the only goal as Spain went on to win 1–0 to claim the trophy.
 Carmona was also named player of the match in the final.

-In October 2023, Carmona was confirmed as a part of the leadership and captaincy team.
+In October 2023, Carmona was confirmed as a part of Spain's leadership and captaincy team.

+On 10 June 2025, Carmona was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

 Carmona's older brother, Fran Carmona, is also a footballer and plays as a defender for Ourense CF.

 Growing up, Carmona's parents insisted that she should not play football, instead steering her towards swimming, tennis and sevillana dancing; they eventually relented when she would not change her mind.
 Carmona's father died after a prolonged illness two days before the 2023 FIFA Women's World Cup final in which she scored the winning goal.
 Her mother and brothers were present in Australia to watch her play, and she learned of her father's death after Spain's victory celebrations.

-As of 2023, in addition to her professional responsibilities with Real Madrid, Carmona is in the process of completing her undergraduate studies for a degree in Physical Activity and Sports Sciences.
+As of 2023, in addition to her professional responsibilities with Real Madrid, Carmona was in the process of completing her undergraduate studies for a degree in Physical Activity and Sports Sciences.